Ryder Ripps: Art work

-Non-fungible tokens

 Ripps has used non-fungible tokens (NFTs) in his practice of conceptual art.
 In July 2021, he received a DMCA takedown notice from Larva Labs, the parent company of CryptoPunks, after selling a near-identical version of an official image from the project.

-Yuga Labs, Inc. v.
-Ryder Ripps, Jeremy Cahen, and John Does 1–10
+Yuga Labs lawsuit

-In June 2022, a lawsuit against him was filed in U.S. federal court by Yuga Labs, the parent company of Bored Ape Yacht Club, over his RR/BAYC project.
+In June 2022, a lawsuit against Ripps and Jeremy Cahen was filed in U.S. federal court by Yuga Labs, the parent company of Bored Ape Yacht Club, over his RR/BAYC project.
 The suit accuses him of false advertising and trademark infringement, with Yuga Labs seeking financial damages.
 Yuga Labs believe that Ripps is organizing a "calculated, intentional, and willful" campaign to damage the reputation of Bored Ape Yacht Club.
-In a statement, Ripps called RR/BAYC "a protest against and a parody of" Bored Ape Yacht Club and argued that purchasers of his NFTs were informed that RR/BAYC is not affiliated with the official Bored Ape Yacht Club project or Yuga Labs.
-On August 15, 2022, he filed an anti-SLAPP motion to dismiss the lawsuit; it was denied by California judge John F. Walter in December of the same year.

-Walter wrote that Ripps's NFTs did not advance "any idea or point of view" and were therefore disqualified from free speech protection under anti-SLAPP legislation.
-Ripps and Cahen jointly appealed this decision to the United States Court of Appeals for the Ninth Circuit on December 22, 2022; filing their brief on February 21, 2023.
+On April 21, 2023, Judge John F. Walter of the United States District Court for the Central District of California issued a summary judgment in favor of Yuga Labs in the trademark infringement case, with the amount of monetary damages to be determined in a pending trial.
+The judge ruled that Ripps and Cahen sold their RR/BAYC NFTs without Yuga Labs' consent and in a manner likely to cause confusion, and had committed "false designation of origin" and "cybersquatting".
+In October 2023, Ripps and Cahen were ordered to pay more than $1.5 million in disgorgement and damages.
+They were also ordered to pay attorneys' fees and other costs, increasing the final judgment to over $8.8 million.
+On July 23, 2025, the 9th Circuit Court of Appeals overturned the 2023 judgment and sent the case back to federal court for a trial.
+The opinion authored by Judge Danielle J. Forrest found that Yuga Labs did not prove that Ripps and Cahen had confused NFT buyers.